ABC News’ Tahman Bradley Reports:

 Obama also took aim at conservative media.
 He told donors that if their friends and neighbors are reading the Wall Street Journal editorial page or watching Fox News they need to talk to “push back” on their “inadequate information.”

-Obama made his remarks at a high-dollar fundraiser held at the Symantec chairman’s house in Woodside, Calif.
-The president is on the West Coast raising campaign money.
+Obama made his remarks at a high-dollar fundraiser held at the Symantec chairman’s house in Woodside, CA. The president is on the West Coast raising campaign money.

 Tickets prices for this particular fundraiser started at $2,500.